greggelong/collatz-castle-p5js/README.md

 You are randomly placed in somewhere along the tree of the Collatz numbers.

-Your first taskt is to use use 3n + 1 to find your way back to room 1.
+Your first task is to use use 3n + 1 to find your way back to room 1.

 This first task can be completed by following a simple rule: